 This guide covers how to deploy Ionic apps to Android simulators and devices using

-To deploy and debug apps on an Android device, developer mode and USB debugging must be enabled.
-Check out these instructions for more information.
+To deploy and debug apps on an Android device, you must follow these

 Before apps can be deployed to Android simulators and devices, the native project must be configured.

 Generate the native project, if it does not already exist.

 For Capacitor, run the following:

 For Cordova, run the following: